mw439/A02/README.md

 Git allows developers see the entire timeline of their changes, decisions, and progression of any project in one place which is GitHub.

 Please realize that: "GitHub hosts Git repositories and provides developers with tools to ship better code through command line features, issues (threaded discussions), pull requests, code review, or the use of a collection of free and for-purchase apps in the GitHub Marketplace.
 With collaboration layers like the GitHub flow, a community of 100 million developers, and an ecosystem with hundreds of integrations, GitHub changes the way software is built."

+The key difference is that:
+- Git is a version control system that lets you manage and keep track of your source code history.
+- GitHub is a cloud-based hosting service that lets you manage Git repositories.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Steps to use Git